Aputze/tictaktoe/README.md

 ## Getting Started

 ### Web Version
-1. Download or clone the project files
+1. Clone the repo
-2. Open `index.html` in your web browser
+2. Open `index.html` in a browser
-3. Start playing!
+3. Play!

 ### Console Version
 1. Make sure you have Python 3.6+ installed
-2. Run: `python3 tic_tac_toe.py`
+2. Run: `python tic_tac_toe.py`
 3. Follow the on-screen instructions
 4. Type 'quit' at any time to exit

 ## Customization

-You can easily customize the game by:
+You can customize the experience by:
-- Changing colors in `styles.css`
+- Adjusting theme variables and visuals in `styles.css`
-- Modifying game logic in `script.js`
+- Extending game logic and AI in `script.js`
-- Adding new features like AI opponent
-- Implementing actual sound effects
+- Swapping the “pebble” art for alternative themes (e.g., chalkboard)

 ## License

-This project is open source and available under the MIT License.
+MIT